Ivansevick/Ivansevick/README.md

 - 👋 Hi, I’m @Ivansevick
-- 👀 I’m interested in ...
+- 👀 I’m interested in Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python and DevOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on DevOps and Bitcoin
-- 📫 How to reach me ? send me a email to m4go22ness@yandex.com
+- 📫 How to reach me ? send me a email to m4go22ness@yandex.com, mago22ness@gmail.com, mago22ness@hotmail.com

 <!---
 Ivansevick/Ivansevick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.